 Finally, the courses were categorized by course types to identify correlations.

-Step 1: Examination of all courses
+Step 1: Review of all courses

 Step 2: All successful courses